-Sometimes sending files over cloud is not an option, for instant the need for a law firm to leave a digital trail to show they’ve received the attachment.
-Problem arise when the file attachment is larger than 10MB, you will need to split the file to smaller components.
+Sometimes sending files over cloud is not an option, for instance the need for a law firm to leave a digital trail to show they’ve received the attachment.
+Problems arise when the file attachment is larger than 10MB, you will need to split the file to smaller components.
 WinRAR comes with the ability to split file into smaller files.
 Without further ado, here are the step by step tutorial:

 How to Split Large File into Smaller Files

 - Step 1 – Launch WinRAR, drag the file into WinRAR.

 - Step 2 – Click on ‘Browse’, select the location to save the files.

 - Step 3 – Click on ‘Profile’ button.

 - Step 4 – Select ‘Create 5MB Volumes’.

 - Step 5 – Click ‘Ok’ to split the file.

 How to Combine Multiple Files